QuantEcon/lecture-stats/lectures/bayes_nonconj.md

 - first  cleverly forming a Markov chain whose invariant distribution is the posterior distribution we want
 - simulating the Markov chain until it has converged and then sampling from the invariant distribution to approximate the posterior

-We shall illustrate the approach by deploying two powerful Python modules that implement this approach as well as another closely related one to be described below.
+We shall illustrate the approach by deploying powerful Python module `numpyro` that implement this approach as well as another closely related one to be described below.

-The two Python modules are

-- `numpyro`
-- `pymc4`

 As usual, we begin by importing some Python code.